Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 PRETEXT group assignment I, II, III, or IV is determined by the number of uninvolved sections of the liver.
 PRETEXT is further described by annotation factors.
 Annotation factors include findings that are important for surgical management and evidence of tumor extension beyond the hepatic parenchyma of the major sections, including metastatic disease.
 For detailed descriptions of the PRETEXT groups, see Table 1.
 For descriptions of the annotation factors, see Table 2.

-Annotation factors identify the extent of tumor involvement of the major vessels and its effect on venous inflow and outflow, which is critical knowledge for the surgeon and can affect surgical outcomes.
-There were differences in the definitions of gross vascular involvement used by the COG and major liver surgery centers in the United States compared with SIOPEL definitions used in Europe.
-These differences have been resolved, and the new definitions are being used in an international trial that began in 2018.[
+Annotation factors identify the extent of tumor involvement of the major vessels and its effect on venous inflow and outflow.
+These factors provide critical knowledge for the surgeon and can affect surgical outcomes.
+At one time, definitions of gross vascular involvement used by the Children's Oncology Group (COG) and major liver surgery centers in the United States differed from those used by SIOPEL and in Europe.
+These differences have been resolved, and the new definitions are being used in an international trial.[

-Although PRETEXT can be used to predict tumor resectability, there are limitations.
-The distinction between real invasion beyond the anatomical border of a given hepatic section and the compression and displacement by the tumor can be difficult, especially at diagnosis.
+Although PRETEXT can be used to predict tumor resectability, it has limitations.
+It can be difficult to distinguish real invasion beyond the anatomical border of a given hepatic section from compression and displacement by the tumor, especially at diagnosis.
 Additionally, it can be difficult to distinguish between vessel encroachment and involvement, particularly if imaging is inadequate.
 The PRETEXT group assignment has a moderate degree of interobserver variability.
-In a report published in 2005 using data from the SIOPEL-1 study, the preoperative PRETEXT group aligned with postoperative pathological findings only 51% of the time, with overstaging in 37% of patients and understaging in 12% of patients.[
+In a report using data from the SIOPEL-1 study, the preoperative PRETEXT group aligned with postoperative pathological findings only 51% of the time, with overstaging in 37% of patients and understaging in 12% of patients.[

 Because distinguishing PRETEXT group assignment is difficult, central review of imaging is critical and is generally performed in all major clinical trials.
 For patients not enrolled in clinical trials, expert radiological review should be considered in questionable cases in which the PRETEXT group assignment affects choice of treatment.